 (1) In this section —

-“holder” means the holder of the permit, drilling reservation, lease or licence.
+holder means the holder of the permit, drilling reservation, lease or licence.

 (2) The conditions subject to which a permit, drilling reservation, lease or licence is granted may include a condition prohibiting the holder from entering specified land within the permit area, drilling reservation, lease area or licence area.